 A certain Scandinavian big-box retailer offers sturdy lidded boxes—they’re coated cardboard with metal accents; you actually assemble them with nuts and bolts—for under five dollars each.
 These are attractive, fit flush on a standard bookcase shelf, and hold up surprisingly well to daily use.
 I especially appreciate the muted colors—three or six of these boxes can transform an entire messy shelf of school supplies into a sleek storage area which no longer catches your eye.
 In our home, we use lidded boxes to store

-- flashcards,
+- flashcards

-- math wrap-ups,
+- math wrap-ups

-- loose crayons,
+- loose crayons

-- loose markers,
+- loose markers

-- cables and chargers,
+- cables and chargers

-- board books, and more.
+- board books

 Grouping like items together means fewer minutes lost searching for needed supplies when it’s time to start a project.

-3. Sort Odd-Shaped or Frequently-lost Items in Rectangular Baskets
+3. Sort Odd-Shaped or Frequently-Lost Items in Rectangular Baskets

-You know those items which just don’t shelve well, like board games and board books?
+You know those items that don’t shelve well, like board games and board books?
 Baskets are an ideal solution!
 I’ve found that the very most functional baskets to corral homeschool clutter aren’t decorative or curved, but are simple, strong, sturdy rectangles.
 A basket neatly slid underneath a bench, next to a couch, or at the foot of the bed is the perfect storage spot for

-- library books,
+- library books

-- board games,
+- board games

-- chunky toddler books,
+- chunky toddler books

-- puzzles,
+- puzzles

-- bulky toys, or
+- bulky toys

-- sensory items/fidgets.
+- sensory items

 4. Temporarily Store Multi-step Projects on Serving Trays

 At the end of each school day, we make it a priority to clear the table, so we can enjoy our dinner on a clear surface.
 I was sometimes—okay, often—met with protests when it came to putting away projects still in progress.
-But now, we we put the project on a tray, slide the tray under the TV stand, and all the moving pieces are safe until the next day.
+But now, we put the project on a tray, slide the tray under the TV stand, and all the moving pieces are safe until the next day.
 This works really well for small jigsaw puzzles, too!
 Just make sure the trays don’t become permanent homes for forgotten messes.

-5. Group Like Items Together Into Themed Activity Centers
+5. Group Like Items Together into Themed Activity Centers

-Many classrooms have themed centers, each center focusing on a different activity.
+Many classrooms have themed centers, each focusing on a different activity.
 In lower-level classrooms, these centers might offer painting or sensory play, while in other classrooms you’ll see areas for math, writing, or STEM challenges.

 Some of our centers include